Introduction to rasterio & atlite#

 To estimate the wind and solar generation potential of a country, land usage constraints need to be taken into account.

-Data required to determine the eligible areas is stored as raster and vector data.
+The data required to determine the eligible areas is stored in various formats as raster and vector data.

 Examples:

-• Vector Data: natural protection areas, settlements, roads, airports
+Vector Data: natural protection areas, settlements, roads, airports, railways, power lines, water bodies

-• Raster Data: type of land, elevation, slope
+Raster Data: type of land, elevation, slope, soil type

-The atlite library has some useful features to handle exclusion constraints for both datatypes.
+The atlite library has some useful features to handle exclusion constraints for both datatypes simultaneously.

-The core object to do land elibility analysis in atlite is the ExclusionContainer, which serves as a container for all rasters and geometries we want to exclude (or include).
+The core object to do land eligibility analysis in atlite is the ExclusionContainer, which serves as a container for all rasters and geometries we want to exclude (or include).
+That means both vector and raster data can be added to this container while specifying what parts of them are exclusion or inclusion criteria.

 from atlite.gis import ExclusionContainer

-In many cases, rasters and geometries have different projections and resolutions.
-Therefore, the ExclusionContainer is initialized by a CRS and a resolution which suits as a basis for all added rasters and geometries.
-Per default the CRS is 3035 and the resoultion 100, which leads set a raster of 100 meter resolution.
+In many cases, rasters and geometries come in different projections and resolutions.
+Therefore, the ExclusionContainer is initialized with a given CRS and a resolution which serves as a basis for all added rasters and geometries.
+Datasets must be added noting their original CRS.
+Then, atlite takes care of reprojecting and resampling the data to the target resolution.
+Per default the CRS is 3035 with validity within Europe and the resolution 100, which sets a raster of 100 meter resolution.
 All rasters and geometries will be converted to this CRS and resolution.
+There is no need to do this manually beforehand.

 Warning